 You can reverse search an image in iOS, too.
 Here’s how to get started.

 - Go to images.google.com in your browser.

 - You want the desktop version, so you’ll need to request it.
 In Safari, tap the Share icon, with the arrow pointing up, to open the share menu.
-If using Chrome, tap the More icon at the bottom-right of the screen (it resembles three horizontal dots).
+In Chrome, tap the three-dot More icon at the bottom-right of the screen.

-- Scroll along the bottom options until you find Request Desktop Site and tap it.
+- Scroll down the options until you find Request Desktop Site and tap it.

 - Tap on the tiny camera icon to get the option to upload an image.

 You have a few more options if you want to perform a reverse image search, regardless of which mobile platform or web browser you’re using.
 Here is a website that will help you perform a reverse image search:

 - In your chosen web browser, go to tineye.com.

 - Tap the arrow icon to the left of the search box to upload a picture.

 - You can choose to take a new picture using your device’s camera, pick an image from your photo gallery, or browse for another location.
 The options you’ll get are slightly different depending on your phone.